mathworks/matlab-essentials-livestream/README.md

 This link will take you to MATLAB Online and you'll be asked to save and open the repository.

 The file LiveStreamSetup.mlx will automatically open.
-Click the button **Download Data** to setup all data files for following along with the livestream.
-Then you're ready to go and follow along with the livestream on YouTube!
+Click the button **Download Data** to setup all data files for the livestream.
+Then you're ready to follow along on YouTube!

 If you're interested to learn more about MATLAB, sign up for our free course on edX: [MATLAB Essentials](https://www.edx.org/course/matlab-essentials)